High-Order Meshfree Surface Integration, Including Singular Integrands: Numerical Tests

 For the Hilbert space $\H$, we use a separable basis as described at the end of Example \ref{exa:Consider-placing-a} with

 $d_{y,n_{y}}$ and $d_{z,n_{z}}$ are defined similarly, substituting $\omega_{y,n_{y}}$ and $\omega_{z,n_{z}}$, respectively, in place of $\omega_{x,n_{x}}$.
-We use $T=12$, $\Omega=\sb{-5,5}^{3}$ and $\b{2\cdot80+1}^{3}$ Fourier basis functions (treated separably to form the $\vc{\Phi}$ matrix so that this is computationally feasible) to generate Figure \ref{fig:Convergence-plot-for}, which shows the convergence of the meshfree method compared against triangulation and simply taking the average value on the point cloud (Point Cloud Average), as in a Monte Carlo method.
+We use $T=12$, $\Omega=[-5,5]^{3}$ and $(2\cdot80+1)^{3}$ Fourier basis functions (treated separably to form the $\vc{\Phi}$ matrix so that this is computationally feasible) to generate Figure \ref{fig:Convergence-plot-for}, which shows the convergence of the meshfree method compared against triangulation and simply taking the average value on the point cloud (Point Cloud Average), as in a Monte Carlo method.
 The reference value we use to estimate the relative error is computed using a triangulation with 4.8 million vertices.

 We test a couple of different values of $q$; our observation is that for domains roughly of this size, a choice of $q$ between 2 and 4 works reasonably well.
-Functions with more oscillations are often better approximated using a lower value of $q$ to reduce the suppression of higher frequencies.
-However, as demonstrated in Figure \ref{fig:Convergence-plot-for}, an optimal selection of $q$ is not necessary to achieve rapid convergence, and multiple values of $q$ could work well.
+Functions with more oscillations are often better approximated using lower values of $q$ and $T$ to reduce the suppression of higher frequencies.
+However, as demonstrated in Figure \ref{fig:Convergence-plot-for}, an optimal selection of $q$ is not necessary to achieve rapid convergence, and multiple values of $q$ (or $T$) could work well.
+The number of Fourier basis functions should be substantially larger than the total number of interpolation conditions, and larger still to capture rapid oscillations; a more detailed discussion of the selection of the number of frequencies for solving PDEs is in Remark 2 and Proposition 9 of \cite{venn}.
 It should be noted that the points are not quite uniformly generated, which explains why the “Point Cloud Average” method fails to converge.
 The point cloud with $\tilde{N}=800$ is shown in Figure \ref{fig:pc800-1} (Left).